isomerpages/moe-rosyth/_departments/Gifted Education.md

 **VALUES-IN-ACTION (VIA)** <br>

-Character and Citizenship Education (CCE) in the GEP is the formal instructional curriculum developed for the teaching of desired values and life-skills essential to nurturing pupils, guiding them on their journey towards realising their potential.
-The strategies and activities used in teaching CCE aim to help pupils affirm their gifts, equip them with self-awareness and self-management skills to achieve personal and social well-being.
+Character and Citizenship Education (CCE) in the GEP is the formal instructional curriculum developed for the teaching of desired values and life-skills essential to nurturing pupils, guiding them on their journey towards realising their potential.&nbsp; The strategies and activities used in teaching CCE aim to help pupils affirm their gifts, equip them with self-awareness and self-management skills to achieve personal and social well-being.

 In Rosyth School, the Values-In-Action programme is undergirded by our beliefs: